There seems to have been a community of Conventual Franciscans in Venice by

 complaining when Titian-fan Emperor Charles V expressed an interest in buying it.
 It spent

-the unification of Italy) as the highlight of the Accademia
+the 19th century as the highlight of the Accademia gallery, where it was

-gallery (room 2 was built to house it) before returning here in 1919.
+(see above) and then room 2 was built to house it.
+It returned here in 1919.
 An

 Along with this early triumph

 there's the slightly later and much quieter, but no less impressive, Pesaro

 Altarpiece (see far right) which Ruskin thought to

 be the artist's best work in Venice.
 Jacopo Pesaro's mixed motives for

 commissioning the altarpiece included his bitterness at not receiving due